ps1dr3x/lachesis/README.md

 #### "Too many open files" error

-Some Linux distributions are configured with a very low limit to the number of maximum opened files.
-In order to run this software properly, it could be needed to increment it.
+Some Linux distributions are configured with a very low limit on the number of maximum opened files.
+Depending on the number of concurrent requests and other factors, that limit might be reached, crashing the software.

-The following limits are only an example.
-Depending on the machine configuration and overall load they can be set higher or lower, only for an user or only for root
+The limits can usually be increased in the following files.
+This is only an example, depending on the machine configuration and overall load they can be set higher or lower, only for an user or only for root.

 - PAM (/etc/security/limits.conf)
   ```